LLM Provider Pricing in 2026: What It Actually Costs Per Task

 - A working understanding of tokenization (you do not need to be an expert)

-The Current LLM Provider Landscape
+The Provider Landscape Has Shifted Dramatically

 Input vs. Output Tokens